oroinc/documentation/crm/user_guide/records/records_grids.rst

 Refresh the Grid
 ^^^^^^^^^^^^^^^^^

-To refresh the grid and get the newest details on the displayed records, click the |BRefresh| :guilabel:`Refresh` button in the upper-right corner of the grid.
+To refresh the grid and get the newest details on the displayed records, click the |IcRefresh| :guilabel:`Refresh` button in the upper-right corner of the grid.

 .. image:: ../img/records/grids/grids_refresh.png